Dora Montefiore

-Dorothy Frances Montefiore (20 December 1851 – 21 December 1933), known as Dora Montefiore, was an English-Australian women's suffragist, socialist, poet, and autobiographer active in Britain.
+Dorothy Frances Montefiore (20 December 1851 – 21 December 1933), known as Dora Montefiore, was an English-Australian women's suffragist, socialist, tax resister, poet, translator and autobiographer active in Britain.

 Early life

 Born Dorothy Frances Fuller at Kenley Manor near Coulsdon, Surrey, daughter of Francis Fuller and Mary Ann Fuller (née Drew).
-Montefiore's father was involved with railway engineering and was a driving force behind the Great Exhibition.
+Montefiore's father was involved with railway engineering and was a driving force behind the Great Exhibition in 1851.
 Her mother was a daughter of George Drew, a property speculator who developed Caterham.
 Dora was educated by governesses and tutors and at Mrs Creswell's school at Brighton.
 In 1874, Dora went to Sydney to assist her brother's wife.
 Dora returned briefly to England, and on her return to Sydney married Jewish merchant George Barrow Montefiore, son of Joseph Barrow Montefiore.
 They had two children.

 In 1889, her husband was lost at sea.
 When Montefiore learned that she had no automatic right to guardianship of her children, she became an advocate of women's rights.
 The first meeting of the Womanhood Suffrage League of New South Wales was held at Montefiore's home on 29 March 1891.
 In 1892 Montefiore left Australia and after spending several years in Paris, settled in England.